- Program Coordinator:

 A cognate of maximum 10 credit hours may be counted toward the completion of the degree subject to the approval of the student’s advisor and the graduate studies committee.

 Each doctoral candidate, upon admission to candidacy, must register for MATH 87199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter MATH 87299, each semester, including summer, until all requirements for the degree have been met.
-It is expected that candidates will present the results of their research in a defense open to students and faculty, at which the dissertation will be presented an defended before the dissertation committee.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter MATH 87299, each semester, until all requirements for the degree have been met.
+It is expected that candidates will present the results of their research in a defense open to students and faculty, at which the dissertation will be presented and defended before the dissertation committee.

 This examination will be a comprehensive examination in the field of the major subject, and will be a substantially deeper test than the qualifying examination.